noura-shaker/learning--journal/design.md

   HTML5 introduces a new set of elements that allow you to divide up the parts of a page.
 The names of these elements indicate the kind of content you will find in them.
-They are still subject to change, but that has not stopped many web page authors using them already
+They are still subject to change, but that has not stopped many web page authors using them already.

 ![see this](https://www.mrc-productivity.com/forum/images/semantics.jpg)